Payments*

 The credit transfer is executed on the grounds of a transfer order submitted by the originator where the bank debits his/her account and transfers the money to the beneficiary account.

-2. What is A direct debit?
+3. What is a SEPA direct debit?

-3. What is a value date?
+4. What is a value date?

 For the client ordering the transfer the value date is the date when the bank debits his/her account with the amount of the transfer or receives the necessary cash for the transfer including charges and commissions that are due.